axadn/downhilldanger/README.md

 ### Moving forward
 - Add debugging functions the rasterizer class to instantly rasterize guide lines and boxes to assist with debugging of physics and other features
-- Implement an object pool for the trees to eliminate slowdowns due to garbage collection
+- Implement an object pool for the trees to help slowdowns due to garbage collection
-- Add a sky box
 - Add skeletal animation and texturing to the player